 All the main banks in Ireland now have some sort of transaction or admin fees on current accounts.
 There are still ways to avoid some of these bank charges.
 We have carried out a a comparison of the various current account charges so you can work out which is the cheapest bank for you and where you can get Free Banking.
-The figures shown were checked in July 2015.
+These figures shown were all checked in January 2016.

 Cheapest and easiest to avoid – PTSB

 The PTSB current account has a €12 quarterly account maintenance fee ( €48 a year) but – if you lodge at least €1500 every month you will not be charged the fee.

 Ulster Bank charge €4 per month maintenance fee (€48 a year) – to avoid this fee you need to keep an account balance of at least €3000 .

 EBS Moneymanager – Cheapest Bank Account for low usage